 Make the FELLING CUT about 3-5 cm (1.5-2 inches) above the flat section of the DIRECTIONAL CUT.
+Set the spike bumper (if one is fitted) in behind the breaking strip.
 Use full throttle and bring the bar and chain slowly into the tree.
 Make sure the tree does not start to move in the opposite direction to your intended felling direction.
-Drive a WEDGE or BREAKING BAR into the cut as soon as it is deep enough.
+Drive a WEDGE or BREA-KING BAR into the cut as soon as it is deep enough.